autobanter.ca

 I'd still scour FB Marketplace & Kijiji for grills.
 I got lucky back in 2021 and found a brand new in the box Napoleon LEX on Kijiji, the Costco version for $200 less than retail.
 It replaced my Vermont Castings (that I bought used 12yrs earlier) that was Made in Canada and still solid.
 I ended up giving the Vermont Castings away to one of the kids buddies and it still might be going.
 I do like the Napoleon, its' been fantastic!!
 It does have the side sear station, that I used MORE often than anticipated to sear certain cuts, and I've used it to boil water during power outages.
 It does also have the rear rotisserie burner that I have yet to use.
 I looked into purchasing the rotisserie for it, just never have bothered.
 I use my BBQ's year round, so between the Napoleon & the Louisiana Grills egg, they get a lot of use and both are still in fantastic shape & operating condition.

-Quote from: Bridgecity on Today at 02:03 PMQuote from: GreatBigAbyss on Today at 02:00 PMDamnit, I just muddied the waters, and changed the whole game.
+Quote from: GreatBigAbyss on Apr 02, 2026, 02:00 PMDamnit, I just muddied the waters, and changed the whole game.
 At lunch I popped into Luxe BBQ, as I had questions for the guy there.
 I had my mind 98% made up to go with the Weber S-335, and just had a few questions.
 ONE of the questions I had was 'could a pellet grill replace a propane grill for daily use?'
 And he brought me over and showed me this:

 Weber Searwood 600 (https://luxebbq.ca/products/weber-searwood-600-pellet-grill?_pos=3&_sid=5e5b82b0b&_ss=r)